andrewscwei/react-isomorphic-starter-kit/README.md

 $ npm run test:ts
 ```

-Integration tests are executed directly from the `tests/` directory in TypeScript and requires the app to have already been built (i.e. `build/` directory is not empty):
+End-to-end tests are executed directly from the `tests/` directory in TypeScript and requires the app to have already been built (i.e. `build/` directory is not empty):

 ```sh
 $ npm test